WDI-SEA/wdi-23-lessons/w05/d2/sql-advanced/readme.md

 - % - SELECT * FROM students WHERE name LIKE '%b';
 ```

-Let's suppose we have a *customer* table with the following data:
+Let's create a *customers* table with the following data:

 ```sql
  id |  name   | age |  country  | salary